exercism/julia/exercises/concept.wip/lasagna/.meta/design.md

 ## Concepts

-The Concepts this exercise unlocks are:
+The Concepts this exercise practices are:

-- `functions-introduction`: Defining a function with one or more positional arguments that returns something.
+- `functions`: Defining a function with one or more positional arguments that returns something.
 Bare minimum to be able to understand the basic structure of Exercism exercises.
+- `integers-introduction`: Present integer literals and basic arithmetic operations.
+- `comments`

 ## Prerequisites